 The Company is licensed by the Cyprus Securities and Exchange Commission ("CySEC") under the license number 337/17.
-The Company is licensed to offer the investment services of reception and transmission of orders in relation to one or more financial instruments, execution of orders on behalf of clients and dealing on own account.
+The Company is licensed to offer the investment services of reception and transmission of orders in relation to one or more financial instruments, execution of orders on behalf of clients, dealing on own account, portfolio management and provision of investment advice.

-The Company is also licensed to offer the ancillary services of safekeeping and administration of financial instruments, including custodianship and related services, granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction.
+The Company is also licensed to offer the ancillary services of safekeeping and administration of financial instruments, including custodianship and related services, granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction, undertakings on capital structure, foreign exchange services and investment advice research and financial analysis or other forms.